EV Spot Network Logo

 The Evie Carsharing Service

-If you want to use these car-share vehicles when they are available in 2021, you will first need to apply for an HOURCAR membership to verify that you have a driver's license, you are over 18 years old, and a few other details.
-You can visit HOURCAR's Join Us page to see how you would apply for membership now, although this process may change.
+To use these car-share vehicles, apply for an HOURCAR membership to verify that you have a driver's license, you are over 18 years old, and a few other details.
+You can visit Evie's Join Us page to see how to apply.

 The EV Spots

-Click here to learn more about all electric vehicle chargers in Saint Paul
+Click here to learn more about electric vehicle chargers in Saint Paul

 How We Choose Charging Hub Locations

 Within each neighborhood in the service area, we're working to make the hubs conveniently and centrally located.
-We're taking into account a host of factors in placing these hubs proximity to affordable housing, multi-family housing units, local businesses, schools, libraries, recreation centers, while also locating them close to public transit networks and bike-friendly streets.
+We're taking into account a host of factors in placing these hubs in proximity to affordable housing, multi-family housing units, local businesses, schools, libraries, and recreation centers, while also locating them close to public transit networks and bike-friendly streets.
 In Minneapolis, siting is being coordinated with their mobility hubs pilot program.
 There are many logistic factors as well, including where there is space available and other city planning activities.
-Finally, we're considering hyper-local information such as unmarked loading zones and other local curbside activities that we would find alternative solutions for as part of this project.
-See below for general locations of the 35 charging hubs in each City; as the locations get finalized, a new map will be available and adjacent tenants/property owners will be directly notified.
-Please scroll further down this page to view specific locations where nearby tenants and property owners have been notified that a charging hub is planned.
+Finally, we consider hyper-local information such as unmarked loading zones and other local curbside activities that we would find alternative solutions for as part of this project.

 Image of Location Selection Infographic English